-- a) In and out breath or Anapanasati;
+- a) In and out breath or Ānāpānasati;

-- b) 4 postures;
+- b) 4 postures of standing, sitting, walking and lying down;

-- c) Sati Sampajāna practices;
+- c) Sati Sampajañña practices;

 - d) 4 Elements of the body;

 - e) 32 Parts of the body;

-- f) 9 stages of cemetery decomposition of the body.)
+- f) 9 stages of cemetery decomposition of the body.

-And even after you have done that, that is only the initial wisdom because you still got the other 3 Foundations of Mindfulness to go through, namely vedanānupassanā, cittānupassanā and dhammānupassanā.
-Moreover, Kāyānupassanā got 6 categories of practices - starting with Anapanasati leading to the 4 postures and the Sati Sampajāna cultivation, and then you still need to contemplate and reflect on the 4 Elements, the 32 Parts of the body and the 9 stages of cemetery decomposition of the body.
-Then you go into mindfulness of Feeling (Vedanānupassanā), followed by mindfulness of the citta/Content of Consciousness

-(Cittānupassanā), then you go into mindfulness of Dhammā, the final one, (Dhammānupassanā).
+And even after you have done that, that is only the initial wisdom because you still have the other 3 Foundations of Mindfulness to go through, namely vedanānupassanā, cittānupassanā and dhammānupassanā.
+Moreover, Kāyānupassanā has 6 categories of practices - starting with Anapanasati leading to the 4 postures and the Sati Sampajañña cultivation, and then you still need to contemplate and reflect on the 4 Elements, the 32 Parts of the body and the 9 stages of cemetery decomposition of the body.
+Then you go into mindfulness of Feeling (Vedanānupassanā), followed by mindfulness of the citta (Content of Consciousness) or (Cittānupassanā), then you go into mindfulness of Dhammā, the final practice of (Dhammānupassanā).

-There are 5 categories of cultivation under Dhammānupassanā.
-The 1st category of practice is Mindfulness of the 5 mental Hindrances, and then the 2nd category of practice is Mindfulness of the 5 Aggregates of Form and Mind.
-So that you're not gullible, not deluded, so that you don't cling on to this 5 Aggregates of Form and Mind (which is what you think you are), the human being and all those 'images' OR 'concepts' that you identified yourself with.
-I am an Engineer, I am Chinese, I am a Buddhist etc. After that, it teaches you to be mindful of the 6 Internal Sense Bases and 6 External Sense Bases and the 18 sense realms to develop the wisdom via tracing the origination factors for the stirring of the mind then retrospectively reverse it.
-This is the 3rd category of cultivation of Dhammānupassanā.
-Then you move into the 4th category of practice which is mindfulness of the 7 Factors of Enlightenment that I talked about just now.
+categories cultivation There are 5 of under Dhammānupassanā.
+The 1st category of practice is Mindfulness of the 5 mental Hindrances, and the 2nd category of practice is Mindfulness of the 5 Aggregates of Form and Mind.
+This will enable you not to be gullible and deluded, so that you do not cling on to this 5 Aggregates of Form and Mind (which you tend to think is what you think you are), - i.e., the human being and all those 'images' OR 'concepts' that you identified yourself with.
+Like, I am an Engineer, I am Chinese, I am a Buddhist etc. After that, it teaches you to be mindful of the 6 Internal Sense Bases and 6 External Sense Bases and the 18 sense realms to develop the wisdom via tracing the origination factors for the stirring of the mind then retrospectively Phammānupassanā.
+Then you move into the 4th category of practice which is mindfulness of the 7 Factors of Enlightenment that I shared earlier on.
 Then the last or 5th category of practice is the cultivation on mindfulness of the 4 Noble Truths (which are truths that can make you noble ones or enlightened ones).
-That's why the real meditation is still within the 4 Noble Truths, especially the 4th Noble Truth, which is the Noble 8-Fold Path.
+That is why the real meditation is still within the 4 Noble Truths, especially the 4th Noble Truth, which is the Noble 8-Fold Path.
 This Noble 8-Fold Path practices is the meditation because it can lead to the end or cessation of all sufferings.